Skip to main content

 • Some movements are controlled by animation root motion.
 Climb is one of them.

-• AnimationRootMotionProxy detects the climb animation applies root motion (via LedgeAnimationData)
+• AnimationRootMotionProxy detects that the climb animation applies root motion (via LedgeAnimationData)

-• When the animation is done, the player object is pushed the target climb position (TargetLocation)
+• When the animation is done, the player object is moved to the target climb position (TargetLocation)

 • Ledge info is flushed and the character is back in the normal state where it can detect new ledges.

-If you want to customize this behaviour, we recommend starting with how the LedgeAgent.EnableAutoLedgeClimb and AnimationRootMotionProxy are handling movement and creating the TargetLocation.
+If you want to customize this behavior, we recommend starting with LedgeAgent.EnableAutoLedgeClimb and LedgeClimbReaction, which builds the TargetLocation and hands it to AnimationRootMotionProxy/auto-movement.

 Drop From Ledge